 - Business Cards – You can buy inexpensive business cards at places like Vistaprint.
-Keep these in your handbag to hand out whenever you talk about the RHS so that ladies can contact you later.
+Keep these in your handbag to hand out whenever you talk about Hatting so that ladies can contact you later.

-- Hang up posters – Hang posters or put out flyers in your local area, advertising the RHS and your chapter.
+- Hang up posters – Hang posters or put out flyers in your local area, advertising your chapter.
 Try places like libraries, Hairdressers, Community centres, Dr Waiting rooms, Supermarkets etc. (You may like to ask permission to hang up posters).

-- Go out in your Colours – A lot of hatters find out about the RHS by seeing ladies out and about in their Purple & Red.
+- Go out in your Colours – A lot of hatters find out about Hatting by seeing ladies out and about in their Purple & Red.
 Make sure you have business cards on you, and go strut your stuff!
-If anyone mentions your outfit, start up a conversation about the Society.
+If anyone mentions your outfit, start up a conversation!

-- List your Chapter – Make sure your chapter info is listed on the Matilda Rose site and the Official RHS Site to help ladies who are looking for groups, be able to find you.
+- List your Chapter – Make sure your chapter info is listed here and the Official RHS Site to help ladies who are looking for groups, be able to find you.

 - Banners – If you have a Chapter, don’t forget your banner if you’re out somewhere you can display it.
 If you don’t have one yet – that could be a great crafty day where you get together to make one!